 Location: FL, PR, USVI

 Q: We received a denial with claim adjustment reason code (CARC) CO B9.
 What steps can we take to avoid this denial?

-A: Per Medicare guidelines, services related to the terminal condition are covered only if billed by the hospice facility to the appropriate fiscal intermediary (Part A).
+A: Per Medicare guidelines, services related to the terminal condition are covered only if billed by the hospice facility to the appropriate MAC.
 Medicare Part B pays for physician services not related to the hospice condition and not paid under arrangement with the hospice entity.

-for ways to verify beneficiary eligibility and get hospice effective and/or termination date, if applicable.
+for options on how to verify beneficiary eligibility and get hospice effective and/or termination date, if applicable.

-You may also look up hospice provider information, including servicing provider number, by clicking here
+You may also find hospice provider information, including servicing provider number, by reviewing the hospice reports

 The following situations require a modifier be applied to the claim prior to submission.